Stamba Hotel takes its responsibilities to heart: representing Georgia and forging a more conscious path forward.

 We spoke with leading designers, architects, and innovators about some of the most inspiring biomaterials that we can already use to build and create today.

-On the border of Umbria and Tuscany, the eight-room Rastrello embodies the rich history and organic sensibilities of the Italian countryside.
+On the border of Umbria and Tuscany, the nine-room Rastrello embodies the rich history and organic sensibilities of the Italian countryside.